AlchemicalDerp/MozaicHub/README.md

 - Session-based authentication with bcrypt password hashing.
 - Admin-only account creation, banning with graylist tracking, and configurable per-user storage quotas.
 - File uploads with visibility controls (public/unlisted/private) and media preview for audio/video/image/PDF.
-- Commenting on accessible files.
+- Commenting on accessible files with Markdown, mentions, and notifications.
 - Friend requests, blocking, and basic messaging between friends.
 - Admin dashboards for users, files, and graylisted entries.
+- Notification center for mentions, comments on uploads, admin deletions, and friend uploads.
 - Scheduled cleanup for banned users' files after a grace period.

 ## Setup